David Caygill

 David Francis Caygill (born 15 November 1948) is a former New Zealand politician.
 He was born and raised in Christchurch.
 He entered politics in 1971 as Christchurch's youngest city councillor at the age of 22.
 He served as a Member of Parliament (MP) from 1978 to 1996, representing the Labour Party.
-A supporter of Rogernomics, he served as Minister of Finance between 1988 and 1990.
+During the Fourth Labour Government of New Zealand, Caygill was a member of the notorious 'Treasury Troika', championing the widespread deregulation of New Zealand's economy along with Roger Douglas (whom he succeeded as Finance Minister in 1988) and Richard Prebble.
+Unlike the latter two, who abandoned the Labour Party in order to form ACT New Zealand in 1994, Caygill continued to serve in the shadow cabinets of Helen Clark and Mike Moore, and remains a committed member of the Labour Party to this day.

 From 2010 to 2019, he was one of the government-appointed commissioners at Environment Canterbury.

 Early life and family

 Caygill was born in Christchurch on 15 November 1948, the son of Gwyneth Mary Caygill (née Harris) and Bruce Allot Caygill.
 He was educated at St Albans Primary School and Christchurch Boys' High School, and then studied at the University of Canterbury, graduating Bachelor of Arts in 1971 and Bachelor of Laws in 1974.
 In 1971 Caygill was President of the University of Canterbury Students' Association from 1975 to 1978.

 In 1974, he married Eileen Ellen Boyd, and the couple went on to have four children.
 From 1975 to 1978 he practised law with a Christchurch legal firm.